Tad Jude: Political and legal career

-Jude was the youngest person ever elected to the Minnesota Legislature, elected at the age of 20 when he won election in 1972 and was sworn in at the age of 21 the following January.
+Jude was elected to the Minnesota Legislature at age 20 in 1972 and was sworn in at age 21.
+He was the youngest person ever elected to the legislature.
 His father, Victor N. Jude, also served in the Minnesota Legislature.
 In 1994, Jude ran for Minnesota's 6th congressional district.
-However, he lost the election to Bill Luther by 0.24%.
-He ran again in 1996, but lost to Luther by 11.82%.
+He lost the election to Bill Luther by 0.24%.
+He ran again in 1996 and lost to Luther by 11.82%.
 Jude was elected District Court Judge to Minnesota's 10th Judicial District in 2010, from a field of 24 candidates.
-He was reelected without an opponent in 2016.
-He served as a judge on Minnesota's 10th Judicial District Court.
+He was reelected unopposed in 2016.
+He served as a judge on Minnesota's 10th Judicial District Court for ten years.

+In 2022, he ran for Hennepin County Attorney, losing to Mary Moriarty.

 Legal experience

 Jude is a 1977 graduate of William Mitchell College of Law.
 His employment includes legal work at the law firms of Jude and Guenningsman; Magsam and Harwig; and Trimble and Associates.
 He practiced workers' compensation law for the Special Compensation Fund.
-As a Minnesota legislator, he was chair of the House Judiciary Committee and the Senate Civil Justice division.
+As a legislator, he chaired the House Judiciary Committee and the Senate Civil Justice division.
 He has served on the Hennepin County Law Library Board and as president of the Richard T. Oakes Inn of Court.
 His judicial education includes Law and Economics, Antonin Scalia Law School, and George Mason University.